arunavanew52486/Ruby_on_Rails/README.md

-# Ruby_on_Rails
+# Ruby_on_Rails: Rails Tutorial
-This repo is for learning purpose of ROR
+This repo is for learning purpose of Ruby

 ### Online materials
 - [Ruby Docs](https://www.ruby-lang.org/en/documentation/quickstart/)